NiclasOlofsson/dbt-core-mcp/README.md

 If you've tried other dbt tools with Copilot (dbt power user, datamate, etc.), you know the pain:
 - They don't respect your Python environment
 - They can't see your actual project structure
+- They fail when adapters are missing from THEIR environment
 - You end up doing the work yourself anyway

 **dbt-core-mcp is different.** It's not just another plugin - it's a true pair programming partner that:

+- **Zero dbt Dependencies**: Our server needs NO dbt-core, NO adapters - works with YOUR environment
 - **Stays in Flow**: Keep the conversation going with Copilot while it handles dbt commands, runs tests, and analyzes impact
-- **Respects Your Environment**: Works with your exact dbt version, your adapter, your Python setup (uv, poetry, venv, conda - whatever you use)
+- **Respects Your Environment**: Detects and uses YOUR exact dbt version, YOUR adapter, YOUR Python setup (uv, poetry, venv, conda)
 - **Actually Helps**: Instead of generic suggestions, you get real work done - "run my changes and test downstream" actually does it
 - **Knows Your Project**: Full access to your models, lineage, sources, and compiled SQL - no guessing, no manual lookups